shiznit0587/AdventOfCode2020/README.md

 A chronicle of what I've tried and learned each day.

+### Day 12

+- I originally solved Part 1 of this day with a `Compass` enum and a lot of `match` statements for rotating.
+Then after solving Part 2 and working with vector rotations, I realized the `Compass` from Part 1 was essentially a waypoint that was always 1 unit away from the ship.
+I refactored the solutions to commonize the structure and rotation logic.
+- I utilized function currying significantly for the folding function.

 ### Day 11

 - I used a bunch of new `Array2D` library functions.